go-kit/kit/metrics/README.md

 Code instrumentation is absolutely essential to achieve [observability][] into a distributed system.
 Metrics and instrumentation tools have coalesced around a few well-defined idioms.
 `package metrics` provides a common, minimal interface those idioms for service authors.

+Using this interface allows library authors to easily support exporting a wide variety of metrics without committing to any single metrics provider.

 [observability]: https://speakerdeck.com/mattheath/observability-in-micro-service-architectures